itayG98/Box-Data-Structure-app/README.md

 # Purpose of the app

-## The app should manage storage app in the most efficient way
+## The app should manage storage in the most efficient way

 The app manage a boxes store storage and can add remove and give best offer for squared bottomed box represented by X as width and length and Y as height.
 It stores the data for the boxes in doubly dimentional BST with key and value and Date descending order linked list